ltrgoddard/thesis/temp.markdown

-when reading it: ‘I started with a Cartesian mind-body manifold, extended into a continuous 3-space along the memory/intuition/expectation timeline; this produced a three-dimensional endocrine hypersurface forming the world tube of the “novel”.’[^355] Assuming that ‘manifold’ is used in the mathematical rather than the mechanical/biological sense—an assumption justified by the close proximity of allied terms such as ’3-space’ and ‘hypersurface’—what Prynne seems to be suggesting here is that any point in *The Harmless Building* can be specified using co-ordinates on the three axes *mind*, *body* and *time* (as experienced in ‘memory/intuition/expectation’).
+when reading it: ‘I started with a Cartesian mind-body manifold, extended into a continuous 3-space along the memory/intuition/expectation timeline; this produced a three-dimensional endocrine hypersurface forming the world tube of the “novel”.’[^359] Assuming that ‘manifold’ is used in the mathematical rather than the mechanical/biological sense—an assumption justified by the close proximity of allied terms such as ’3-space’ and ‘hypersurface’—what Prynne seems to be suggesting here is that any point in *The Harmless Building* can be specified using co-ordinates on the three axes *mind*, *body* and *time* (the latter divided into ‘memory/intuition/expectation’).
 The clearest example of a manifold is the Earth, a shape which resembles Euclidean space at any given point but which requires more than one two-dimensional chart to project in full.
 In Prynne’s example, latitude and longitude are apparently replaced by mind and body, before the whole shape is extruded along the axis of time, creating a tubular structure (see Figure @fig:thb).
 It is not clear why Prynne uses the term ‘hypersurface’, which refers to a surface with one fewer dimensions than the space in which it exists (e.g. a one-dimensional point on a two-dimensional plane, or a two-dimensional plane in a three-dimensional space)—it may simply be a terminological mistake.
-More interesting is the word ‘endocrine’, which re-emphasises the bodily nature of the
-structure: different points in the novel are linked to each other in an arrangement analogous to the body’s endocrine system, in which glands transfer information via hormones secreted into the blood.
+More interesting is the word ‘endocrine’, which re-emphasises the bodily nature of the structure: different points in the novel are linked to each other in an arrangement analogous to the body’s endocrine system, in which glands transfer information via hormones secreted into the blood.

 Having set out this complex model, Prynne proceeds to complicate it further by dividing the novel into three sections: a central *récit*